agutak/aspnet-onion-template/README.md

 For more information see [Installing a template package.](https://learn.microsoft.com/en-us/dotnet/core/tools/custom-templates#install-a-template-package)

-You should see the message as shown below which indicates successful installation
+You should see the message shown below which indicates a successful installation

 ![image](https://user-images.githubusercontent.com/25172188/208269429-cd8faa56-255d-4019-8839-5a8f80ffd918.png)

-After that you have several options, to use it either from Visual Studio 2022 or from command-line.
+After that you have several options, to use it either from Visual Studio 2022 or from the command line.

 #### From Visual Studio 2022: